 Here is the brief introduction of Progressive Web Applications.

-As shown by it’s name, in addition to web features it provide access to mobile hardware giving features of both web and mobile app.
+As shown by its name, in addition to web features it provides access to mobile hardware giving features of both web and mobile app.
 It enables the web app to load even when there is no network, sync in the background and allows the web application to function similar to a desktop web page or mobile app.

 A website with PWA behaves more like an app.
 This concept bridges the gap between websites and mobile apps.
 Alibaba, Flipkart Lite, Snapdeal are just a few examples of PWA.
 Google envisioned PWA to give the ultimate experience to the shoppers.
 Apart from offline mode PWA also has following features like Web Push Notification, animated page transitions, splash screens and more.

 Let’s explore the need to build a Progressive Web Application.

 Before 2008 websites were not designed to have interaction with users but after 2008 a mobile revolution came in and changed everything.
 Now, the number of users visiting websites on mobile have increased many folds.
 Users want smooth transitions between pages, speed, and a better offline experience while exploring any website or app.
 To offer this amazing experience to users, you definitely need PWA.